openthread/ot-docs/site/en/guides/porting/set-up-the-build-environment.md

 ## Step 2: Download boiler-plate files

-[//]: # (TODO: Should we create a template repo that contains everything needed for porting?
-I'm thinking it would include a stubbed out PAL, stubbed out READMEs, CMake files, scripts, etc. This would be a good way to keep the structure of these new repos relatively consistent with the existing repos.)
+> *TODO* : Should we create a template repo that contains everything needed for porting?
+I'm thinking it would include a stubbed out PAL, stubbed out READMEs, CMake files, scripts, etc. This would be a good way to keep the structure of these new repos relatively consistent with the existing repos.

 To give the new repo a jumpstart, go to [`ot-stubbed-platform`], download the repo as a `.zip` file, and extract it to your repo.